Contact HPAC

 Mailing Address:

-UT Dallas – Health Profession Advising Center
+The University of Texas at Dallas – Health Profession Advising Center (HPAC)

 800 West Campbell Rd., FO30